bengtssonpalme/MPBIO-BBT045-2025/seq_tech/seq_tech_tutorial.md

 - Varicella reference genome: `data/ref/varicella.gb`
 - Sequencing files: `data/seq/varicella1.fastq`, `data/seq/varicella2.fastq`

-You can run the commands in the terminal directly, but we'll be building a rudimentary pipeline using the R notebook, so copy the code chunks (including the surrounding `{bash}` marker) and run the chunk from the notebook.
+You can run the commands in the terminal directly to test them out, but they should be included (in order) in the R notebook, so copy the code chunks
+(including the surrounding `{bash}` marker) and run the chunk from the notebook.

 ### Protocol